junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Cas realizes.
 "You don't trust me."

 The Doctor wiggles his eyebrows.
 "Don't take it personally.
-I don't trust most of people."
+I don't trust most people."

 River mouths quietly.
 "That's true."

-"You don't seem to have a problem to work with me when Dean is here," Cas says, a little uneasy.
+"You don't seem to have a problem working with me when Dean is here," Cas says, a little uneasy.

 "Well, he's not here to endorse you now, is he?"
 The Doctor notes the obvious.
 "There is something you didn't tell us, I doubt even he knows, and I wonder why."